PythonFOAM: In-situ data analyses with OpenFOAM and Python: Appendix A

-Our goal, through this research, is to address the inflexible nature of in-situ data analysis tools for computational fluid dynamics codes by introducing Python bindings to OpenFOAM.
+Our goal, through this research, is to address the inflexible nature of data analysis tools for computational fluid dynamics codes by using the Python/C++ API for integrating data-science capability with to OpenFOAM.
 These bindings may then be used for a broad range of data analyses in concurrence with the simulation.
 For example, we shall demonstrate how one may leverage NumPy \cite{harris2020array} linear algebra capabilities for rapid deployment of data analysis routines.
 This is achieved by enabling a data interface from OpenFOAM data structures to functions that can handle NumPy arrays.
 The end result is a pipeline that can allow for the application of arbitrary functions on the simulation data, now represented as NumPy arrays.
-We demonstrate our framework through the implementation of an online singular value decomposition (SVD) \cite{levy1998sequential} that is used to extract coherent structures from the flow field without any storage I/O. This experiment shall also demonstrate how the proposed framework may easily allow for the use of TensorFlow Python API functions where linear algebra functions in \texttt{tensorflow.linalg} are used instead of their NumPy counterparts.
-We also demonstrate calculating a distributed SVD using the approximate partitioned method of snapshots \cite{wang2016approximate} where data from multiple ranks is accessed by the MPI4PY library in Python \cite{dalcin2005mpi}.
-Subsequently, we outline results from the deployment of this framework on multiple ranks of Intel Broadwell and Knights-Landing CPUs and assess strong scaling for moderate sized problems.
-Furthermore, we note that the current framework may easily be extended to leverage the vast machine learning ecosystem in Python due to NumPy interoperability with most popular packages such as TensorFlow \cite{tensorflow2015} and PyTorch \cite{NEURIPS2019_9015}.
+We demonstrate our wrapper through the implementation of an online singular value decomposition (SVD) \cite{levy1998sequential} that is used to extract coherent structures from the flow field without any storage I/O. We also demonstrate the calculation of a distributed SVD using the approximate partitioned method of snapshots \cite{wang2016approximate} where data from multiple ranks is accessed by the MPI4PY library in Python \cite{dalcin2005mpi}.
+We outline results from our deployment on multiple ranks of Intel Broadwell and Knights-Landing CPUs and assess strong scaling for moderate sized problems.
+Finally, we also demonstrate how our data science integration technique enables the use of state-of-the-art tools in machine learning such as TensorFlow \cite{tensorflow2015} by including an example of nonlinear compression using an autoencoder (a deep neural network with a bottleneck architecture).
+Note that interoperability with other Python libraries such as scikit-learn and PyTorch are also possible \cite{NEURIPS2019_9015}.
+The experiments presented in this paper assume a blocking usage of the data analyses routines in Python, wherein the numerical solver is paused while the same resource is utilized for the Python function execution.
+While this may be a limitation in terms of the optimal usage of computational resources in certain scenarios, and will be addressed in future augmentations to this work, we address the issue of minimizing read and write operations to and from the disk.